 The Yucaipa Subbasin GSP was adopted by the Yucaipa GSA on January 26, 2022.
-The 2022 WY marks the first year that groundwater conditions will be evaluated against the sustainability criteria established in the GSP and whether, based on conditions in the 2022 WY, management actions will be implemented in the 2023 WY.
+Groundwater conditions will be evaluated against the sustainability criteria established in the GSP.
+Based on conditions found in the 2024 WY, management actions will be implemented in the 2025 WY.